Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Because Pops was designed as primarily a convenience store, it also features a diner and gas station.

-Inside the diner, visitors can order their sodas from an old-fashioned soda fountain, while at the same time ordering a mouth-watering burger and homemade milk shake.
-Visitors can get anything from salads to chicken fried streaks.
-For those with a sweet tooth, malts or floats can also be ordered, but the hand-dipped milk shake is most recommended.
+Inside the diner, visitors can order their sodas from an old-fashioned soda fountain, while at the same time ordering a mouth-watering burger and homemade milkshake.
+Visitors can get anything from salads to chicken fried steaks.
+For those with a sweet tooth, malts or floats can also be ordered, but the hand-dipped milkshake is most recommended.
 Both lunch and dinner are served daily, with breakfast served on weekends.
 Food is served at the counter or in one of the many booths or tables.
 There is also a large patio area for those who wish to eat outside.

 The gas station was modeled after others found on the historic Route 66 Mother Road.
 A large framed overhang protects people from the elements.
 Created with the styles of the 1960s in mind, it serves as an airy focal point behind the massive Pops Soda Bottle.

 Pops can be found in Arcadia, Oklahoma at 660 W. Highway 66.
 They are open daily from 6 am until 10 pm.